Python module tngri functions

 -

-FilePath— path to the file to upload to Tengri -
+FilePath— the path to the file to upload to Tengri -

-FileName— the name for the file in the Tengri
+FileName— the name (or path and name) for the file in the Tengri

-Loads the data from the file at the specified path into Tengri (in the S3) repository.
+Loads data from a file at the specified path into Tengri (in the S3 storage ).

-Returns a string containing the path and filename of the file within the S3 storage to which the data was loaded.
+Returns a string containing the path and name of the file within the S3 storage, into which the data was loaded.

 One of the usage scenarios is described at here.